 \begin{thm} Let $\fg$ be a semisimple complex Lie algebra and $|q|\ne 1$.

 \emph{(A)}~The range of any homomorphism from $U_q(\fg)$ to a Banach algebra is finite dimensional.

-\emph{(B)}~Every non-degenerate representation of $U_q(\fg)$ on a Banach space is finite dimensional. \end{thm} The argument is in two parts, analytic and algebraic.
-The analytic part (Lemma~\ref{invqnil}) is simple but the algebraic (Proposition~\ref{fdbanpr}) is a bit more involved.
+\emph{(B)}~Every non-degenerate representation of $U_q(\fg)$ on a Banach space is finite dimensional. \end{thm} The argument splits into two parts, analytic and algebraic.
+The analytic part (Lemma~\ref{invqnil}) is simple but the algebraic part (Proposition~\ref{fdbanpr}) is a bit more involved.